superworld-cyens/MED4PEST/README.md

     * Enter a password.
     * Enter the WiFi SSID and password (required for connecting to the Raspberry Pi in headless mode, i.e., via terminal).

+#### Connecting to Raspberry Pi
+1. **With a Monitor**: This is the simplest method and is recommended for beginners.
+Connect a monitor, keyboard, and mouse to work with the Raspberry Pi as a desktop setup.
+2. **Using a Capture Card**.
+3. **Via SSH**: This is the most efficient way to work with the Raspberry Pi.
+You can access the device without connecting any extra peripherals.

+    Syntax:

+        ssh username@hostname.local
+        ssh pepper@spyce.local # Example
+        ssh pepper@xx.x.xx.xx # Example

+    Note:
+    1. For SSH connections to work, both devices need to be on the same network, typically due to network firewalls or security configurations.
+For remote access, consider using [remote.it](https://www.remote.it/getting-started/raspberry-pi).
+    2. Consider using VSCode to connect to the raspberry pi (using SSH extension) [VSCode-SSH](https://code.visualstudio.com/docs/remote/ssh).

 #### Update RPi Configuration

 - Edit Raspberry Pi COnfigurations.